makersmakingchange/Boppin-Beaver/README.md

 The switch adapted Boppin’ Beaver toy sings and dances and can be controlled with accessible switches that have a 3.5 mm jack.
 The beaver is a Fisher Price toy that teaches ABCs, 123, opposites, and simple games.

 ## More info at
-Makers Making Chnage Project Page
+Makers Making Change Project Page

 ## Getting Started
 1. How to build this device